z5267282/mve/README.md

 The generator will get the file names inside `cfg.SOURCE` and store them inside `remaining.json` .
 + File names **without** leading folders are stored

-If cfg.SOURCE does not exist the program terminates with exit code `NO_SOURCE_FOLDER` .
+If `cfg.SOURCE` does not exist the program terminates with exit code `err.NO_SOURCE_FOLDER` .

-If `remaining.json` does exist, and the list it contains is not empty, the program terminates with exit code `FILES_REMAINING` .
+If `remaining.json` does exist, and the list it contains is not empty, the program terminates with exit code `err.FILES_REMAINING` .

 If `remaining.json` does not exist, it is **created**.